-Asthma affects almost 25 million Americans1.
+Asthma affects more than 26 million Americans1.
 It is a chronic disease that causes your airways to become inflamed, making it hard to breathe.
 There is no cure for asthma.
 The best way to manage asthma is to avoid triggers, take medications to prevent symptoms and prepare to treat asthma episodes if they occur.

 AAFA has a lot of information on our site to help you learn more about asthma.
 Also consider joining AAFA’s online asthma support community, a local support group or contacting a regional chapter if one is in your area.